metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_fault_injection_v1alpha1_manifest.md

 Required:

-- `limit` (String) Limit is represented by value measure in Gbps, Mbps, kbps, e.g.10kbps
+- `limit` (String) Limit is represented by value measure in Gbps, Mbps, kbps, e.g. 10kbps
-- `percentage` (String) Percentage of requests on which response bandwidth limit will beeither int or decimal represented as string.
+- `percentage` (String) Percentage of requests on which response bandwidth limit will be either int or decimal represented as string.